Skip to main content

 }

-• It safely accesses this.pair.quoteBalance and this.pair.Ask.
+• It reads this.pair.quoteBalance and this.pair.Ask.

 Use Cases for Targeting Pairs with Bags

-3. Profit-Taking Adjustments: If a pair has a bag and this.pair.profit is high, switch to more aggressive profit-taking overrides.
+3. Profit-taking adjustments: If a pair has a bag and this.pair.profit is high, switch to more aggressive profit-taking overrides.

 Key Considerations